sangres.com sangres.com

 Echo Canyon State Park

 With a rainbow trout stocked 65-acre reservoir, campground, boat launch and picnic facilities, Echo Canyon State Park is a popular area in Lincoln County.
-The Park is open year-round but at 5,200' in elevation, it does see snow and below-freezing temperatures in the winter.
+The 1,080-acre park is open year-round but at 5,200' in elevation, it does see snow and below-freezing temperatures in the winter.

 Many of the rock formations in the park are the result of volcanic activity 45 to 125 million years ago.
 About 1 million years ago, this area was covered by a large, fresh-water lake.
 The draining and drying up of that lake left beds of pinkish clay (bentonite) and alluvial gravel that erode easily into some fantastic shapes.
 There are also some large veins of chalcedony (desert rose) in the area of that old lake bed.